camillevuillaume/ollama-and-tailscale-docker-compose/README.md

 ## Using Ollama

 From your machine connected to the same Tailscale network, you can use the Ollama CLI to interact with the models hosted on the EC2 instance.
-First, set the `OLLAMA_HOST` environment variable to point to the Tailscale IP address of your EC2 instance.
-For example, in a bash shell, run:
+First, set the `OLLAMA_HOST` environment variable to point to the Tailscale IP address of your EC2 instance, which can be found in the Tailscale admin console.
+In a bash shell, run:
 ```
 export OLLAMA_HOST=http://<tailscale-ip>:11434
 ```